lancedb/documentation/docs/src/cloud/quickstart.md

 ---
-title: Quickstart Guide: LanceDB Cloud and Enterprise
+title: "Quickstart Guide: LanceDB Cloud and Enterprise"
-description: "Effortlessly transform Open Source experience to Cloud/Enterprise"
+description: "Get started with LanceDB Cloud and Enterprise - seamlessly transition from Open Source to managed solutions"
 ---

 # Quickstart: LanceDB Cloud and Enterprise